rindow/rindow-math-buffer-ffi/README.md

 Known Issues
 ============
+When using shivammathur/setup-php@v2 to set up PHPUnit in GitHub Actions, PHPUnit hangs on macOS with a 50% probability.

-The process hangs on macOS.
-The cause is unknown.
+The cause of this is unknown.
+If you want to use PHPUnit, please do not set it up using shivammathur/setup-php@v2.